-2 Responses to “Web Comics Growing in Widgets, Convenience or Robbery?”
+2 thoughts on “Web Comics Growing in Widgets, Convenience or Robbery?

 Some comics are designed to work well with rippers.
 Modern Tales actually had a syndication feature for a while (and will again soon).
 Steve Conley used a ripper-based advertising model.